-While we can look at what to do with the immediate symptoms so that you're better able to cope with the distress, we strongly encourage that you also seek assistance to address the anxiety in the longer term.
+While we can look at what to do to calm down the immediate panic symptoms so that you're better able to cope with the distress, we strongly encourage that you also seek assistance to address the anxiety in the longer term.

-1. Slow down your breathing as this will help to decrease your anxiety.
+Slow down your breathing as this will help to decrease your anxiety.
 Start by holding your breath while counting to ten, then breathe in over four seconds and out over another four seconds.
 Breathe from your diaphragm rather than your chest, and continue for 5 to 10 minutes, repeating if necessary.

-2. Check your thoughts in case they’re escalating your panic symptoms.
+Check your thoughts in case they’re escalating your panic symptoms.
 Catastrophising about the worst case scenario can increase your panic symptoms.
-Instead, look to test if the thoughts are true (e.g. Is it the case that no one will help if I do have a panic attack in public?
+Instead, look to test if the thoughts are true (e.g. Is it the case that no one will help if I have a panic attack in public?
 Have I ever heard of someone passing out from a panic attack?).
 Alternatively, you can try to take a mindfulness approach by letting the thoughts come and go without getting caught up in them.

-3. Keep in mind that the panic attack will eventually subside.
+Keep in mind that the panic attack will eventually subside.
 It may not feel pleasant in the meantime, but it will pass.
 Think of it as ‘surfing’ the wave of anxiety.

-WHAT TO DO A LITTLE BIT LATER
+WHAT TO DO A LITTLE LATER FOLLOWING A PANIC ATTACK

-b.
 Acceptance and Commitment Therapy.

-c.
 Mindfulness (either on its own, or as part of Mindfulness-based Cognitive Therapy or ACT).

 3. Making lifestyle changes to keep your overall stress levels down, including:

-a.
 Decreasing strain on your body by limiting the use of stimulants that may produce panic-like symptoms (e.g. excessive caffeine consumption may lead to heart palpitations).

-b.
 Engaging in aerobic exercise on a regular basis.

-c.
-Looking at improving on manageable sources of stress by developing skills including stress management, time management, and developing efficient processes to streamline your life and decrease your daily hassles.
+Look to improve manageable sources of stress by developing skills including stress management, time management, and developing efficient processes to streamline your life and decrease your daily hassles.

-Contact us to make an individual appointment to help with managing panic symptoms
+Contact us to make an individual appointment to get started on making changes.

-Sign up for our FREE monthly newsletter and get exclusive tips that you won't find here on the blog
+Get access to our FREE resource library filled with exclusive tip-sheets on Wellbeing, Mental Health, and Performance that you won't find here on the blog

 Lam-Po-Tang, J. (2011).
 Panic disorder and agoraphobia.
 Australian Doctor, 28 October 2011, 29-36.